 The Yale School of Nursing has long been an innovator and leader in education, practice, and research.
-Faculty research covers a wide array of topics that encompass and address health disparities and well-being of underrepresented and vulnerable populations.
-ODEI directly contributes to YSN's mission by guiding the School's growth to increase and improve diversity while promoting equity and inclusion, thereby creating an environment that is reflective of the communities that we serve and supports the School's overall mission.
-ODEI is also responsible for the implementation of bias, harassment, and mistreatment procedures for YSN.
-These procedures are administered by the director of diversity, equity, and inclusion with oversight from the associate dean for global health and equity.
+Faculty research covers a wide array of topics that encompass and address health disparities and well-being of underrepresented and structurally marginalized populations.
+The YSN Office of Diversity, Equity, and Inclusion (ODEI) directly contributes to YSN by guiding the School's growth to increase equity and improve belonging for all, thereby creating an environment that is reflective of the communities that we serve and that supports the overall mission of YSN.